leobezerra/academia/docs/index.md

 - I **supervise graduate students** on [theses](#theses) involving **deep** and **automated machine learning**, as well as the intersection of **multi-objective optimization** with other CI domains, such as **multi-dimensional visualization** and **dynamic optimization**.

 - I have a deep concern for socially relevant problems, having for instance **assisted in the fight against the COVID-19 pandemic** through science [publication](#publications) and [communication](#communication).
-Importantly, my research has led to contributions to policymaking in public health and in higher education (HE), having revised and update the **Brazilian Standard Classification of Education**, used for HE census, evaluation, and regulation.
+Importantly, my research has led to contributions to policymaking in public health and in higher education, having revised and updated the **Brazilian Standard Classification of Education** for census, evaluation, and regulation.

 Currently, I have relocated to the UK and my main research focus is on **assessing and addressing the social impacts of artificial intelligence systems**.
 - I have joined a research consortium led by the **University of Glasgow** to propose **methodologies and workbenches that enable stakeholders with diverse backgrounds to participate in AI harm auditing**.
 The consortium comprises over 20 investigators from UK universities, namely **Stirling**, **Strathclyde**, **Sheffield**, **York**, and **King's College London**, as well as **The Data Lab** from the **University of Edinburgh**.